-A required, three-course series introduces biology students to the fundamentals of research, prepares them for participation in an ongoing research project and teaches them how to interpret and disseminate findings.
+A two-course series introduces biology students to the fundamentals of research, prepares them for participation in an ongoing research project and teaches how to interpret and disseminate findings.

 Alvernia’s Honors Program for students who are academically gifted and highly motivated is designed to allow students to work at their own pace and to recognize and encourage academic excellence.
 Honors students interact with one another to exchange ideas and information across a wide range of disciplines and interests.

 The Honors Program offers co-curricular activities, service opportunities and intellectual and social support to encourage students to exceed their own expectations.
 Learn more about Alvernia’s Honors Programs at www.alvernia.edu/academics/honors.

 Classroom learning is valuable and necessary, but out-of-the-classroom, experiential learning provides biology students with hands-on, real world learning opportunities that enrich your educational experience and are highly valued by employers.

 Biology majors have the optionof completing 252 hours of major-related activities at an off-campus location where an internship sponsor supervises your work or completing research under the direction of a faculty member at Alvernia University.